 Internet resources accessible through the Library are provided equally to all users.
 Parents or legal guardians, not the Library or its staff, are responsible for the Internet information selected and/or accessed by their children.
 Parents or legal guardians -- and only parents or legal guardians -- may restrict their children--and only their children -- from access to Internet resources through the Library.
 Parents/guardians are advised to supervise their children's Internet session.
 While the Library will make every effort to ensure the use of the Internet is consistent with its mission statement, parents/guardians are encouraged to work closely with their children in selecting sites consistent with personal and family values and boundaries.
 The library does have online and printed materials about the Internet.

 Computers in the Children's Room will be distinguished and equipped with a blocking software application that will limit exposure to websites known to contain information considered "harmful to minors".
+By request of a parent or legal guardian, a child's library card's ability to access computers will be restricted to those in the Children's Room, or to none at all.
 However, filtering software does not always block all objectionable sites.
-For parents/guardians not wishing to limit their child's access to the Internet, accessibility to computers on the main floorwill be permitted upon written agreement by parents or legal guardians.

 Use of the Internet for activities that violate local, state or federal laws is prohibited.
 This includes activities such as viewing child pornography, committing fraud, hacking or spreading libel or slander.